inorganik/ngx-countUp/README.md

 ---

-In `app.module.ts`, import the module:
+In `app.module.ts`, import the module in your Angular module, or component if you are using standalone:
 ```ts
 import { CountUpModule } from 'ngx-countup';